-Each year, young early career singers are selected as Dame Malvina Major Scholars.
+Each year, early career singers are selected as Dame Malvina Major Emerging Artists or Scholars.
 They are given the opportunity to take part in main stage productions and receive vocal, stagecraft and language coaching.

 The Dame Malvina Major Fellowship offers a more experienced singer the principal role in a New Zealand Opera mainstage season as well as tailored vocal and language coaching.